vinkla/laravel-translator/README.md

 - Add create, update, delete functionality to the translator trait.
 - Add bootstrap command to generate the localisations migration.
 - Add generator command to scaffold new translations migrations.

+## Contributing

+Thank you for considering contributing to the Translator package.
+If you are submitting a bug-fix, or an enhancement that is **not** a breaking change, submit your pull request to the the latest stable release of the package, the `master` branch.
+If you are submitting a breaking change or an entirely new component, submit your pull request to the `develop` branch.

 ## License